jjmchew/jjmchew.github.io/RB109/studyNotes.md

     2
     3
     ```
-    (note note quotes, each element on a different line)
+    (note no quotes, each element on a different line)
   - `print a` outputs similar to `p a`, but does not include a newline afterwards

 - `p` calls the `inspect` method on its argument